 You can determine your capabilities by checking whether your innovation system methodically and consistently ensures the following practices:

 If these three statements apply to the innovation practice of your company, the diagnosis is: old but good!
-Your organization probably implements a Stage-Gate process from generations 2 or 3.
-It would be worthwhile to consider further developments.
+Your organization probably implemented a Stage-Gate process from generations 2 or 3.
+It could be worthwhile to consider further developments.
 For more, download the whitepaper Beyond Stage-Gate®: Bold Innovation in Record Time and dive deep into what’s new in Cooper’s latest edition of Stage-Gate and what the implications are for your enterprise.

 If any part of 1), 2) or 3) is missing from your standard business practice, it may be time to renovate the cornerstones of the Stage-Gate system before heading for Beyond Stage-Gate.